jneidel/setup-webpack/readme.md

 ### Minify and transpile ES6+

-Reduce file size using uglify/minify, polyfill and transpile ES6+ for older browsers using babel.
+Reduce file size using uglify/minify and, for compatability with older browsers, polyfill and transpile ES6+ using babel.

 Working example at [`examples/webpack/prod.js`](https://github.com/jneidel/setup-webpack/blob/master/examples/webpack/prod.js).